 Engagement ring styles

-Deciding on an engagement ring style is possibly the biggest decision of them all, but considering your partner’s preferences will help you.
-For example, think about their existing jewellery collection: Is it made up of traditional, classic pieces, or quirky and unique treasures?
+Deciding which style engagement ring to buy is possibly the biggest decision of them all, but considering your partner’s preferences will help you.
+For example, think about their existing jewellery collection: is it made up of traditional, classic pieces, or quirky and unique treasures?
 No matter what their preference, there are plenty of engagement ring settings and styles out there.
-Some of these include:

 Whether you’re after a classic design or you think a statement style will impress your fiancé-to-be, we have plenty of engagement rings to choose from here at Ramsdens Jewellery.
-Check out our ranges of solitaire, cluster, trilogy, and fancy engagement rings to be spoilt for choice.
+If you’re not sure where to start, use the guide below to help determine the perfect style of ring based on your partner's personality or favourite celebrity.

 There are sites and shops offering engagement ring styles for all budgets and preferences, so you’re guaranteed to find just what you’re after.
 In order to narrow down your options and make sure you choose a trusted jeweller, here’s what you’ll need to think about.